-Except as provided in subdivisions (c) and (e), the principal or superintendent of schools shall recommend the expulsion of a pupil for any of the following acts committed at school or at a school activity off school grounds unless the principal or superintendent finds that expulsion is inappropriate because of the particular circumstances:
+a.
+(1) Except as provided in subdivisions (c) and (e), the principal or the superintendent of schools shall recommend the expulsion of a pupil for any of the following acts committed at school or at a school activity off school grounds, unless the principal or superintendent finds that expulsion is inappropriate, due to the particular circumstance:

-- (A) Causing serious physical injury to another person except in selfdefense; - (B) Possession of any knife, explosive, or other dangerous object of no reasonable use to the pupil; - (C) Unlawful possession of any controlled substance listed in Chapter 2 (commencing with Section 11053) of Division 10 of the Health and Safety Code, except for the first offense for the possession of not more than one avoirdupois ounce of Marijuana other than concentrated cannabis;
+A. Causing serious physical injury to another person, except in self-defense.

+B. Possession of any knife or other dangerous object of no reasonable use to the pupil.

+C. Unlawful possession of any controlled substance listed in Chapter 2 i.
+The first offense for the possession of not more than one avoirdupois ounce of marijuana, other than concentrated cannabis.

+(commencing with Section 11053) of Division 10 of the Health and Safety Code, except for either of the following:

+ii.
+The possession of over-the-counter medication for use by the pupil for medical purposes or medication prescribed for the pupil by a physician.

+D. Robbery or extortion.

-- (D) Robbery/extortion; - (E) Assault or battery, as defined in Sections 240 and 242 of the Penal Code, upon any school employee.
+E. Assault or battery, as defined in Sections 240 and 242 of the Penal Code, upon any school employee.